tailcallhq/tailcallhq.github.io/docs/intro/quickstart.md

        └── server-assembly-0.1.0-SNAPSHOT.jar
    ```

-3. `bin` contains the executable files for the tailcall server and the tailcall command line interface (cli)
+3. `bin` contains the executable files for the tailcall server and the tailcall command line interface (cli).
+4. `lib` contains all the jar files required for the shell scripts in `bin` to run.

 Tailcall consists of two parts, the `CLI` or Command Line Interface, and the `Server`.
 The CLI is used to define, validate and register a composed api definition with the server, and once registered, graphql queries can be made to the server.
-An instance of the server is running in ephemeral mode on `https://cloud.tailcall.run/graphql`.
+The server is responsible for executing the queries, and returning the results.
+For this demo, we won't be running the server locally, but will use the server running in ephemeral mode on `https://cloud.tailcall.run/graphql`.

 ### Compose REST apis into a GraphQL schema